ahsanazim/note_taking_app_react/README.md

 hosted at: `http://post-it.surge.sh/`

+### different from other branches because it uses my custom-made websockets as the backend instead of firebase

 ## Short general overview:

 This post-it note app was built using React, with an emphasis on the use of separate components for separate parts of app functionality.